Tuesday, 31 May 2016

 Kamchatka Peninsula

-Kamchatka Peninsula is a precious place and with its volcanoes is listed as a World Heritage site.
+Kamchatka Peninsula is a precious place and along with its volcanoes is listed as a World Heritage site.
 It is a fairly isolated and remote krai (a geographic administrative division) of the Russian Federation and often its people feel that it is forgotten particularly when it comes to resources and the like.
 Health care is free but residents have to wait months for an appointment for routine medical matters.
-There are a couple of private clinics but most people fly to Korea, Singapore or perhaps Moscow 10,000 km away for more major surgical/treatment.
+There are a couple of private clinics but most people fly to Korea, Singapore or perhaps Moscow 10,000 km away for more major surgery/treatment.
 There is an increasing incident of cancer in young people but few resources to mount a serious health campaign.

 Wages are low but the cost of fuel, in this fuel-producing country, is comparatively high.
 For instance a fully qualified doctor earns ~$600 per month yet fuel is about 80 cents a litre.
 As with many country regions in Oz, many of the young people in Kamchatka have to leave to find decent career opportunities.